Jelleas/sudoku_platforms/README.md

   -n NUMBER_OF_RUNS  number of runs
 ```

-To solve the fourth puzzle ten times, run:
+For instance, to solve the fourth puzzle ten times, run:

 ```
 python solve.py -n 10 4